🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Do prediction markets have point spreads?

-Prediction markets typically frame questions as binary outcomes ("Will Team X win?") rather than spread-based bets.
-This creates different trading dynamics more suited to informed forecasters.
+Prediction markets customarily structure questions as binary propositions ("Will Team X win?") instead of spread-based wagering.
+This distinction produces alternative trading mechanics that favour sophisticated forecasters.

 Is the expected value better on prediction markets?